-- Ogunmolu O, Kulkarni A, Tadesse Y, Gu X, Jiang S, Gans N. (September 2017) Soft-neuroadapt: a 3-DOF neuro-adaptive patient pose correction system for frameless and maskless cancer radiotherapy.
-In Intelligent Robots and Systems (IROS), 2017 IEEE/RSJ International Conference (pp. 3661-3668).
-IEEE. (journal) (arXiv)
+- Ogunmolu O, Kulkarni A, Tadesse Y, Gu X, Jiang S, Gans N. (2017) Soft-neuroadapt: a 3-DOF neuro-adaptive patient pose correction system for frameless and maskless cancer radiotherapy.
+In Intelligent Robots and Systems (IROS), 2017 IEEE/RSJ International Conference.
+IEEE.
+3661-3668. (journal) (arXiv)

 - Ogunmolu OP, Gu X, Jiang S, Gans NR.
-(August 2016) Vision-based control of a soft robot for maskless head and neck cancer radiotherapy.
-In Automation Science and Engineering (CASE), 2016 IEEE International Conference on (pp. 180-187).
-IEEE. (journal) (arXiv)
+(2016) Vision-based control of a soft robot for maskless head and neck cancer radiotherapy.
+In Automation Science and Engineering (CASE), 2016 IEEE International Conference.
+IEEE.
+180-187. (journal) (arXiv)